Los Angeles in 3 Days – A Highly Practical & Fun Hour-by-Hour Itinerary for First-Timers

 1:00pm: Downtown LA

-After you’re done eating, it’s time to check out some of LA’s best museums.
+After you’re done, it’s time to check out some of LA’s best museums.
 Just a short walk away are The Broad, The Museum of Contemporary Art (MOCA), and Walt Disney Concert Hall.
 I like to spend at least 2 hours at each museum.

-Note: Walt Disney Concert Hall is where LA Phil performs, so primarily, you’ll spend your time taking a look at the jaw-dropping, twisted architecture by Frank Gehry or you could take a self-guided tour of the concert hall.
+Note: Walt Disney Concert Hall is where LA Phil performs.
+Primarily, you’ll spend your time taking a look at the jaw-dropping, twisted architecture by Frank Gehry, or you could take a self-guided tour of the concert hall.

 5:30pm: Dinner in the Arts District

 It’s almost time for dinner!
-Head 15 minutes away to the Arts District for a reservation at (and yes, do be sure to make a reservation in advance!)
-LA Cha Cha Chá.
-This popular rooftop spot channels the energy and flavors of Mexico City, serving up tacos, tostadas, and more.
-Don’t miss the carnitas, my ultimate favorite!
+Head 15 minutes away to the Arts District for a reservation at LA Cha Cha Chá (and be sure to make a reservation in advance)!

 8:00PM: Drinks at a Local Brewery